Business Practices

 What seemed like a radical change has yielded huge benefits.
 Here are some of the key advantages Jacque has seen from same-day processing:

 Jacque’s story illustrates how operational innovation can solve cost problems.
 By implementing same-day processing, she actually reduced the effective labor cost of intake–her team spends far fewer total hours dealing with each batch (no re-handling, storage, follow-up), so they accomplish more with the same or slightly more staffing.
 It also increased revenue (due to more items selling faster), helping offset the higher wages.
-This is exactly how experts suggest businesses handle rising minimum wages: increase productivity and efficiency rather than simply cutting staffinvestopedia.com.
+This is exactly how experts suggest businesses handle rising minimum wages: increase productivity and efficiency rather than simply cutting staff.

 And what about consignors who preferred the old “drop and go” model?
 Jacque admits a handful were resistant to change, but most adapted quickly.
 Her friendly coaching at the counter has actually strengthened consignor relationships.
 Many consignors now feel more connected to the store – they chat with the staff during those 10 minutes, maybe find something to buy, and leave feeling confident about what they brought.
 It’s turned consigning into more of an experience than a transaction.
-“Never again will I have to stop taking inventory,” Jacque says with relief, “and it gets foot traffic in the door [every day].”
-Same-day processing proved to be the cornerstone of her store’s turnaround.

 Implementing a Pricing Guide

-To streamline this, Jacque developed a Pricing Guide that brings more rigor to the process.
+The next major challenge Jacque tackled was pricing.
+To streamline her process, Jacque developed a Pricing Guide that brings more rigor to the process.
 The idea was to categorize brands and item types into tiers with preset price ranges.
 For example, a Target or Walmart brand shirt might be “Category 1” with a range of say $3–$5, whereas an Anthropologie or high-end boutique brand shirt might be “Category 5” with a range of $22–$26.
 They researched dozens of brands and clothing types to slot everything into about five pricing tiers, plus a special Category 6 for truly exceptional items that require individual research.
 Within each category, they set a low, mid, and high price for each item type (tops, jeans, dresses, shoes, etc.), and guidelines for when to add or subtract a few dollars based on condition or desirability.

 With solid intake and pricing practices now in place, Jacque saw her store’s performance improve within months – higher sell-through, more consistent cash flow, and fewer frustrations for all involved.
-But she didn’t stop there.
-To really boost sales and clear out the pipeline for new inventory, she turned to the time-honored tactic of a clearance sale event – and supercharged it with savvy marketing and help from her cloud POS.

 Promoting Huge Clear-Outs for Record Sales